lilianweng/lil-log/_posts/2018-05-05-implementing-deep-reinforcement-learning-models.md

 ## Deep Q-Network

 [Deep Q-network]({{ site.baseurl }}{% post_url 2018-02-19-a-long-peek-into-reinforcement-learning %}#deep-q-network) is a seminal piece of work to make the training of Q-learning more stable and more data-efficient, when the Q value is approximated with a nonlinear function.
-The key ideas are experience replay and a separately updated target network.
+Two key ingredients are experience replay and a separately updated target network.

 The main loss function looks like the following,